pkulchenko/fullmoon/README.md

 ### htmx SSE example

-The [htmx SSE example](examples/htmxsse.lua) demostrates a way to generate server-sent events (SSE) that can be streamed to a client (which shows results using [htmx library](https://htmx.org/) and its SSE extension).
+The [htmx SSE example](examples/htmxsse.lua) demonstrates a way to generate server-sent events (SSE) that can be streamed to a client (which shows results using [htmx library](https://htmx.org/) and its SSE extension).